 2002: The Memorial Garden was created as a final resting place for the ashes of parishioners and their loved ones.

 2007: The Rev. Laurie Wurm joined us in 2007.
-Rev. Laurie has continued to reach out to our community through a number of new programs, such as our Finding Faith Series, Boonton Diner Bible Study group and “People for Peace and Justice” inter-faith initiative.
+Rev. Laurie has continued to reach out to our community through a number of new programs, such as our Finding Faith Series, Boonton Diner Bible Study group, and the “People for Peace and Justice” inter-faith initiative.
 Rev. Laurie left St. John’s to accept the Rector position at Grace Van Vorst Episcopal Church in Jersey City, New Jersey.

 2013: The Rev. Timothy P. Carr came to St. John’s on June 1st.
-He has created church programs dedicated to women and children in the Boonton community and has intensified the outreach efforts of St. John’s within our legacy ministries of education, food and children’s care.
+He has created church programs dedicated to women and children in the Boonton community and has intensified the outreach efforts of St. John’s within our legacy ministries of education, food, and children’s care.

 2019: After a successful ministry Father Tim received the call to be the next Rector at All Souls' Episcopal Church, in Miami Beach.
 The congregation begins the search for a new priest.
 In the meantime, The Rev. Barry M. Signorelli joined us our supply priest.